 Whether you’re starting up, looking to grow, or you’re interested in learning the difference between a sole trader and limited company, we’ve got you covered.

 Here you’ll learn the differences between them and understand what is right for you and your business.

-The differences between a sole trader and a limited company – is it time to make the change?
+Key differences between a sole trader and limited company

 |Sole Trader||Limited Company|